rsksmart/devportal-1.0/rif/lumino/explorer/index.md

 On the dashboard we have several sections:

-- **Node graph**: At the center of the screen we can see all the nodes which opted to be included in the explorer and how they connect toeach other.
+- **Node graph**: At the center of the screen we can see all the nodes which opted to be included in the explorer and how they connect to each other.
 - **Tokens dropdown**: Above the graph, there is a dropdown which allows us to select which token we want to display information for.
 - **Search box**: allow to search by:
     - Node address